Did You Do This? No, You Did It!: Plot

-The Gerhardts bury Otto and Rye in their family graveyard, despite the latter's body nowhere to be found.
+The Gerhardts bury Otto and Rye in their family graveyard, despite the latter's body being nowhere to be found.
 The family is also losing the battle against the Kansas City crime family, despite killing some of their associates.
 Lou (Patrick Wilson) and Ben (Keir O'Donnell) arrive at the farm and take Floyd (Jean Smart) into custody.

 The police ask Floyd to cooperate with them in exchange for a deal: her family will be exonerated of their crimes if she helps them by providing crucial information.
 At his hotel room, Milligan (Bokeem Woodbine) is reprimanded by his boss Hamish Broker (Adam Arkin) for his associates' deaths and tells him to kill the Gerhardts within two days.
 Simone (Rachel Keller) furiously confronts him for killing Otto and almost killing her and Floyd.
 Just as Gale Kitchen (Brad Mann) is about to kill her, Lou and Ben burst into the room, having been tipped off by Floyd.
 Ben escorts Simone out of the room but she hits him in the groin and escapes.
 However, she is seen by Bear (Angus Sampson) and his henchman Ricky G (Ryan O'Nan).
 Bear then tells her to come with him, while Ricky G takes her car.

 Betsy (Cristin Milioti) arrives home and is shocked to find Karl (Nick Offerman) and Sonny (Daniel Beirne) there.
 Karl states that Lou asked them to watch over her while he works on the case.
 Meanwhile, Bear drives Simone to the woods and forces her to walk deep down the woods, revealing that he knows she betrayed the family.
 After reaching a certain spot, he forces her to kneel down as he prepares to shoot her.
 A panicked Simone asks for another chance and even suggests spying for them, but Bear is not convinced and kills her.
 He then drives back to the farm, where Ricky tells him someone called with information on Dodd, but Bear is not interested.